Foster to Adopt in the Yukon: Permanency Options for Children in Care

 The Yukon's Placement Philosophy: Reunification First

 The Child and Family Services Act is clear: reunification with birth family is the primary goal when a child comes into care.
-HSS is required to make "reasonable efforts" toward reunification, and First Nations — particularly the 11 self-governing nations — have a stake in keeping families together within their communities.
+HSS works toward reunification, and First Nations — particularly the 11 self-governing nations — have a role in keeping families together within their communities.

 This is not just policy language.
 In practical terms, it means that when a child is placed in your foster home, you should expect the system to be actively working toward bringing the child back to their birth family or placing them with extended kin.
 Your role as a foster parent is to provide a safe, stable, and nurturing environment during that process — not to plan for permanency unless and until the reunification path closes.